-The Nursing Learning Resource Center provides students with hands-on experiences to learn technical, assessment, and critical thinking skills that prepare them for the competencies required for patient care in clinical practice sites.
+The Nursing Learning Resource Center provides students with experiential learning opportunities to develop technical, assessment, and critical thinking skills that prepare them for the competencies required to provide advanced practice nursing care in clinical practice sites.
 The facility contains two major nursing laboratories.
-The Nursing Skills Lab is an undergraduate skills laboratory with equipment, supplies, and medium fidelity simulation mannequins for practice of technical skills in simulated hospital or nursing home settings.
-The Health Assessment Lab includes examination tables and equipment found in ambulatory/primary care settings.
+The Nursing Skills Lab is a skills laboratory equipped with healthcare related equipment, supplies and computers for electronic documentation, Medium fidelity simulation mannequins for practice of technical skills in a simulated hospital or nursing home setting.
+The Health Assessment Lab includes examination tables, supplies and diagnostic equipment found in the ambulatory/primary care settings.

 The Wegmans School of Nursing is also home to the Glover-Crask Simulation Center, a 10,400-square foot space that mirrors a hospital unit.
-Center features include individual simulation rooms, community space used for home care visit role-play and scenarios, control room for faculty simulation facilitation, debriefing rooms, classrooms, and faculty offices.
-The Simulation Center provides enhanced training and experience through the use of a Pyxis MedStation system, the leading automated medication dispensing system supporting decentralized medication management.
+Center features include individual simulation rooms, community space used for home care simulations, primary care space and a control room for faculty simulation facilitation, debriefing rooms, classrooms, and faculty offices.
+The Glover-Crask Simulation Center provides students with access to a high-fidelity electronic health record to teach and reinforce electronic documentation, order entry and EHR processes.

 Student Accessibility Services